 Kerry Dziubek concentrates her practice on complex litigation, environmental and land use law, and brand protection litigation and counseling.
 In her securities litigation practice, Ms. Dziubek represents financial institutions in shareholder class actions, derivative claims, and individual plaintiff actions alleging securities fraud, RICO, and other claims in significant securities litigation matters.
 Ms. Dziubek helped develop Arnold & Porter's New York WomenConnect semi-annual programs, which provide a forum for the firm's women attorneys and senior-level clients to discuss challenges facing professional women, with a strong focus on practical solutions and advancement.
 Ms. Dziubek has represented clients on a pro bono basis in matters involving First Amendment and right-to-counsel claims, immigration law, and environmental compliance issues.
 She also served for many years on Arnold & Porter's Pro Bono Committee.

 Inducted: College of the Holy Cross, 2001

-Cassandra is the founding president of the New York Alpha Sigma Nu Alumni Club, and has instituted a diverse array of service, spiritual, and speaker programs.
+Cassandra was the founding president of the New York Alpha Sigma Nu Alumni Club, and instituted a diverse array of service, spiritual, and speaker programs.
 She also assists in fundraising for Holy Cross alumni and is active in the HC New York alumni group.